inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_api_gateway_usage_plan.md

 : **Field**: `api_stages[0].throttle`

 `throttle`
-: A map containing method level throttling information for API stage in a usage plan.
+: A map containing method level throttling information for the API stage in a usage plan.

 : **Field**: `throttle`

 `throttle.burst_limit`
 : The API target request burst rate limit.
-This allows more requests through for a period of time than the target rate limit.
+This allows more requests for a period of time than the target rate limit.

 : **Field**: `throttle.burst_limit`